After Russian doping decision, the U.S. suddenly has 9 new Olympic golden medalists

 In its ruling Monday, CAS banned Valieva from the sport through the end of 2025 and disqualified all her performances dating back to December 2021.

-Some of the American gold medal athletes plan to hold a press conference on Tuesday.
+Speaking on Tuesday, Olympic skater Evan Bates - one of the new gold medal winners - said the wait was excruciating, but he described the outcome as a vindication.

+"This is a landmark case, this a monumental thing, an unprecedented event," he said.
+"Clean athletes left the Olympics without a medal they won cleanly.
+The finding by CAS brought some justice to the clean sport movement."

-It's not clear when a formal award ceremony will be held to honor U.S. skaters, as well as Japanese athletes now in line to win silver and Canadians expected to to win bronze.
+It's not clear when a formal award ceremony will be held to honor U.S. skaters, as well as Japanese athletes now in line to win silver.
+Speaking on Tuesday, American athletes said they hope to be honored in Paris during the Summer Olympics that begin in July 2024.

+The Canadians, who placed fourth, did not move up to the bronze.
+In its final tabulations, the International Skating Union says even with the Valieva disqualification, Russia secured enough points to claim the bronze.

+In a statement, Skate Canada said it is "extremely disappointed" with the tabulation and will "consider all options to appeal this decision."

 Copyright 2024 NPR.
 To see more, visit https://www.npr.org.